November 13, 2016; Guardian

 The civil wars in the Congo have embroiled the nations around its borders, aggravating the conflict and prompting the UN to maintain a peacekeeping force.
 The conflicts are exacerbated by many causes.
 For instance, in 1994, after President Paul Kagame of Rwanda helped end the genocide that overwhelmed his country, the leaders of Hutu militias that oversaw the genocide fled across the border into the Congo, where they began to attack the Tutsi population.
 One of the more resource-rich provinces, Katanga, has launched repeated attempts to secede.
 Both Rwanda and Uganda have been accused of meddling in Congolese politics by backing militias or supplying weaponry.
 More than five million people have died since 1993.

 The most recent war ended in 2003, but the fighting is not over, and many fear that Kabila’s attempt to stay in power could be the final push back into full-fledged conflict.

 The UN has a long history of involvement in the Congo.
 The first president, Kasavubu, requested help in the early 1960s when he feared that Belgian peacekeepers, ostensibly sent to protect Belgian nationals endangered by the Katanga secessionist uprising, were in fact aiding the rebellion.
-(They arrived to keep the peace but refused to quell the rebellion.)
+(The UN arrived to keep the peace but refused to quell the rebellion.)
 In 1999, the country declared a cease-fire and the UN Security Council established the United Nations Organization Mission in the Democratic Republic of the Congo (MONUSCO) to help stabilize the country during a transition.
 In 2010, the mission was updated to include stabilization.
 It read: